DanHulton/diligen/README.md

 ## Deployment

-The application is deployed to Heroku at: https://nameless-fortress-15271.herokuapp.com/
+The application is deployed to Heroku at: https://nameless-fortress-15271.herokuapp.com/.

+Username and password should have been emailed to you.

 ## Author